jordissm/YQ_InterpolatorAndExtrapolator/README.md

 # Yield interpolator/extrapolator in $Y_Q$

-This is a program to perform interpolation and extrapolation predictions for yield (and yield ratios) using arbitrary-order polynomials.
+This is a program to perform interpolation and extrapolation predictions for yield (and yield ratios) of charged particles in heavy-ion collisions using arbitrary-order polynomials.

 ## How to build and install the project
 ### Prerequisites